Inference in Opinion Dynamics under Social Pressure: Formal Model and Goals

 We consider a set of $N$ agents denoted by $V=\{1,\dots,N\}$.
 Each agent $v\in V$ has an \emph{inherent opinion} $\phi_v \in \{0,1\}$, e.g., their support for the Democratic or Republican party.
 At each time step $n\in \mathbb{Z}_+$, agent $v$ broadcasts a \emph{declared opinion} $\psi_{v,n} \in \{0,1\}$ as follows:

 According to \eqref{Eq: opnion}, agent $v$ declares its inherent opinion with probability $p_{v,n} \in (0,1)$ and lies with probability $1-p_{v,n}$.
 The declared opinions $\{\psi_{v,n} : v\in V, \, n \in \Z_+\}$ are broadcast on a connected undirected graph $\G = (V,E)$ (with self-loops, but no multiple edges), where the edge set $E \subseteq V \times V$ encodes the relationship between different vertices or agents.
-In particular, $(i,j) \in E$ means that agent $i$ can observe the declared opinion of agent $j$.
+In particular, $\{i,j\} \in E$ means that agents $i$ and $j$ can observe each other's declared opinions.
 For agent $v \in V$ at time $n \in \Z_+$, the truth probability (probability of broadcasting the inherent opinion) is given by the BTL model \cite{Zermelo1929,BradleyTerry1952,Luce1959,McFadden1973}: